 At PSPDFKit, we maintain and develop a wide range of products to cover many platforms.
 To make this process easier to manage, we do most of our development in a monorepo, which houses the majority of the code for our products.
 This allows us to consolidate our development — including issue tracking, project management, and code reviews — in one place.

-This blog post details how we migrated development of our open source Flutter repository to our private monorepo.
-It also covers how doing so has enabled us to speed up the development and release cycle of our Flutter project while maintaining the open source repository and giving our Flutter SDK some much needed love.
+This blog post details how we migrated development of our public Flutter repository to our private monorepo.
+It also covers how doing so has enabled us to speed up the development and release cycle of our Flutter project while maintaining the public repository and giving our Flutter SDK some much needed love.

 If you’re interested in learning more about why we find using a monorepo beneficial, check out our The Many Benefits of Using a Monorepo blog post.